Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Restore-AzSqlDatabase.md

 ### Example 3: Restore a deleted database
 ```
-PS C:\>$DeletedDatabase = Get-AzureRmSqlDeletedDatabaseBackup -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -DatabaseName "Database01"
+PS C:\>$DeletedDatabase = Get-AzSqlDeletedDatabaseBackup -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -DatabaseName "Database01"
-PS C:\> Restore-AzureRmSqlDatabase -FromDeletedDatabaseBackup -DeletionDate $DeletedDatabase.DeletionDate -ResourceGroupName $DeletedDatabase.ResourceGroupName -ServerName $DeletedDatabase.ServerName -TargetDatabaseName "RestoredDatabase" -ResourceId $DeletedDatabase.ResourceID -Edition "Standard" -ServiceObjectiveName "S2" -PointInTime UTCDateTime
+PS C:\> Restore-AzSqlDatabase -FromDeletedDatabaseBackup -DeletionDate $DeletedDatabase.DeletionDate -ResourceGroupName $DeletedDatabase.ResourceGroupName -ServerName $DeletedDatabase.ServerName -TargetDatabaseName "RestoredDatabase" -ResourceId $DeletedDatabase.ResourceID -Edition "Standard" -ServiceObjectiveName "S2" -PointInTime UTCDateTime
 ```

-The first command gets the deleted database backup that you want to restore by using [Get-AzureRmSqlDeletedDatabaseBackup](./Get-AzureRMSqlDeletedDatabaseBackup.md).
+The first command gets the deleted database backup that you want to restore by using [Get-AzSqlDeletedDatabaseBackup](./Get-AzSqlDeletedDatabaseBackup.md).
-The second command starts the restore from the deleted database backup by using the [Restore-AzureRmSqlDatabase](./Restore-AzureRmSqlDatabase.md) cmdlet.
+The second command starts the restore from the deleted database backup by using the [Restore-AzSqlDatabase](./Restore-AzSqlDatabase.md) cmdlet.
 If the -PointInTime parameter is not specified, the database will be restored to the deletion time.

 ### Example 4: Restore a deleted database into an elastic pool
 ```
-PS C:\>$DeletedDatabase = Get-AzureRmSqlDeletedDatabaseBackup -ResourceGroupName $resourceGroupName -ServerName $sqlServerName -DatabaseName 'DatabaseToRestore'
+PS C:\>$DeletedDatabase = Get-AzSqlDeletedDatabaseBackup -ResourceGroupName $resourceGroupName -ServerName $sqlServerName -DatabaseName 'DatabaseToRestore'
-PS C:\> Restore-AzureRmSqlDatabase -FromDeletedDatabaseBackup -DeletionDate $DeletedDatabase.DeletionDate -ResourceGroupName $DeletedDatabase.ResourceGroupName -ServerName $DeletedDatabase.ServerName -TargetDatabaseName "RestoredDatabase" -ResourceId $DeletedDatabase.ResourceID -ElasticPoolName "elasticpool01" -PointInTime UTCDateTime
+PS C:\> Restore-AzSqlDatabase -FromDeletedDatabaseBackup -DeletionDate $DeletedDatabase.DeletionDate -ResourceGroupName $DeletedDatabase.ResourceGroupName -ServerName $DeletedDatabase.ServerName -TargetDatabaseName "RestoredDatabase" -ResourceId $DeletedDatabase.ResourceID -ElasticPoolName "elasticpool01" -PointInTime UTCDateTime
 ```

-The first command gets the deleted database backup that you want to restore by using [Get-AzureRmSqlDeletedDatabaseBackup](./Get-AzureRMSqlDeletedDatabaseBackup.md).
+The first command gets the deleted database backup that you want to restore by using [Get-AzSqlDeletedDatabaseBackup](./Get-AzSqlDeletedDatabaseBackup.md).
-The second command starts the restore from the deleted database backup by using [Restore-AzureRmSqlDatabase](./Restore-AzureRmSqlDatabase.md).
+The second command starts the restore from the deleted database backup by using [Restore-AzSqlDatabase](./Restore-AzSqlDatabase.md).
 If the -PointInTime parameter is not specified, the database will be restored to the deletion time.

 ### Example 5: Geo-Restore a database
 ```
-PS C:\>$GeoBackup = Get-AzureRmSqlDatabaseGeoBackup -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -DatabaseName "Database01"
+PS C:\>$GeoBackup = Get-AzSqlDatabaseGeoBackup -ResourceGroupName "ResourceGroup01" -ServerName "Server01" -DatabaseName "Database01"
-PS C:\> Restore-AzureRmSqlDatabase -FromGeoBackup -ResourceGroupName "TargetResourceGroup" -ServerName "TargetServer" -TargetDatabaseName "RestoredDatabase" -ResourceId $GeoBackup.ResourceID -Edition "Standard" -RequestedServiceObjectiveName "S2"
+PS C:\> Restore-AzSqlDatabase -FromGeoBackup -ResourceGroupName "TargetResourceGroup" -ServerName "TargetServer" -TargetDatabaseName "RestoredDatabase" -ResourceId $GeoBackup.ResourceID -Edition "Standard" -RequestedServiceObjectiveName "S2"
 ```

 The first command gets the geo-redundant backup for the database named Database01, and then stores it in the $GeoBackup variable.